Barristers in Hong Kong

 (1) it is a profession of specialized advocates and legal advisors;

 (4) it is a profession that adheres to the “cab-rank rule”.

-Let’s deal with each of these characteristics and compare the differences between solicitors and barristers.
-We are going to explain the division of labour between solicitors and barristers so as to illustrate the different roles played by the two branches of the profession.
+Let's deal with each of these characteristics and compare the differences between solicitors and barristers.
+We are going to explain the division of labour between barristers and solicitors so as to illustrate the different roles played by the two branches of the profession.

 Specialized Advocates & Legal Advisors